funbox/activerecord-overflow_signalizer/README.md

 ```ruby
 ActiveRecord::OverflowSignalizer.new(models: [ModelName])
 ```
-By default it retrieve all descendants of ActiveRecord::Base
+By default it retrieves all descendants of ActiveRecord::Base

 + Specify count of days.
-Gem start notify you if some primary key will overflow over the next numbers of days.
+Gem starts to notify you if some primary key will overflow over the next number of days.
 ```ruby
 ActiveRecord::OverflowSignalizer.new(days_count: 360)
 ```
 60 days by default

-+ You can use own signalizer for sending notification to e-mail, slack, hipchat, etc.
++ You can use your own signalizer for notification sending to e-mail, slack, hipchat, etc.
 ```ruby
 class MyAwesomeSignalizer
   def initialize(some_params)